Many have seen the following HITCHSLAP:

 Below, Matt Cherry, executive director of the Council for Secular Humanism, interviews Christopher Hitchens about his book The Missionary Position: Mother Teresa in Theory and Practice (Verso, 1995) and his television program, which strongly criticized Mother Teresa.
 The interview recapitulates the most devastating critiques of Mother Teresa ever made.
 It also gives a very telling account by a leading journalist into the U.S. media’s great reluctance to criticize religion and religious leaders.

-See an organized listing of all of our research blogs:
+See an organized listing of ALL of our research blogs:

-- observant-sourceress reblogged this from exposingreligionblog
+- slip-tothevoid reblogged this from exposingreligionblog

-- observant-sourceress likes this
+- slip-tothevoid likes this

 - skincare9111 likes this